h5law/pokt-ibc-integration/phase1/ics23/README.md

 # **ICS-23** (Vector Commitments) <!-- omit in toc -->

-**NOTE**: This document is a work-in-progress living documest and, as such, may change over time, when issues are identified or new learnings are made.
+**NOTE**: This document is a work-in-progress living document and, as such, may change over time, when issues are identified or new learnings are made.

 - [Overview](#overview)
 - [Definitions](#definitions)